semih-suran/jewellery-store-fe/README.md

 This project is a work-in-progress e-commerce website for a jewellery store.
 It aims to provide users with a seamless shopping experience for purchasing earrings, rings, necklaces, and bracelets.

+### [KNOWN-ISSUES]

+- Non-Logged-In User > "Remove from bag" not working.

+- recently added favourites for Logged-In User are not loading properly in favourites page before a page refresh.

+### [Upcoming-Features]

+- Admin Page > not created yet (add/remove/edit items, Handle orders)

+- My Account Page > not created yet (add/update your account details)

+- Reviews/Comments for each item > not available yet

 ## Figma Design

 Check out the Figma Design of the Jewellery Store: [Link will be updated!](https://jewellery-store-semih.netlify.app/)